ypid/seafile-wiki/Upgrading-Seafile-Server.md

 ## Minor upgrade (like from 1.3.0 to 1.3.1)

 Minor upgrade is like an upgrade from 1.3.0 to 1.3.1.
-For this type of upgrade, you need to:
+For this type of upgrade, you only need to update the avatar link:

 <pre>
 cd haiwen/seafile-server-1.3.1/seahub/media